SAFCSP-Team/search-algorithm-efficiency-project/README.md

 # Search Algorithm Efficiency

 ### Objective
-This project aims to compare the efficiency of the time complexity of linear search and binary search.
+This project aims to compare the efficiency of the time and space complexity of linear search and binary search.

 ### Problem